Aryan-A-Kumar/ARK-Perception-Submission/README.md

 `python pose_estimation.py --K_Matrix calibration_matrix.npy --D_Coeff distortion_coefficients.npy --type DICT_6X6_100`

 Task 3.2 : Motion sensing using Optical Flow - RAFT implementation
   1. evaluate.py - Code to evaluate the trained model and display the Optical Flow field.
       The dataset used for training is Sintel.
+The image files or frames need to be seperately stored in a single folder.
       The command for running is:

      `python evaluate.py --model=models/raft-things.pth --dataset=sintel --mixed_precision`